yahoo/fluxible/README.md

 ### Context Types

-Within a context, Fluxible creates interfaces providing access to only certain parts of the system.
+Within a context, fluxible-app creates interfaces providing access to only certain parts of the system.
 These are broken down as such:

  * **Action Context**: interface accessible by action creator methods.
 Passed as first parameter to all action creators.
  * **Component Context**: interface accessible by React components.
 Should be passed as prop to top level React component and then propagated to child components that require acess to it.